Derk Boerrigter: Celtic

 Boerrigter was released from his Celtic contract in April 2016.

 International career

-Boerrigter received his first international call up when he was named in the 23-man squad for the friendlies against Switzerland and Germany on November 2011 but did not play due to a back injury.
+Boerrigter received his first international call up when he was named in the 23-man squad for the friendlies against Switzerland and Germany in November 2011 but did not play due to a back injury.

 Career statistics

 1 Includes UEFA Champions League and UEFA Europa League matches.

 2 Includes Johan Cruijff Shield matches.